zcattacz/alasql_wiki/readme.md

 * Try online: <a href="http://alasql.org/console?CREATE TABLE cities (city string, population number);INSERT INTO cities VALUES ('Rome',2863223), ('Paris',2249975),('Berlin',3517424), ('Madrid',3041579);SELECT * FROM cities WHERE population < 3500000 ORDER BY population DESC">Playground</a>

 * Website: [alasql.org](http://AlaSQL.org)

-## Priorities

-The library is designed for:

-* Fast data processing for BI and ERP applications on fat clients
-* Client-side SQL database with option for persistency (as Local Storage and Indexed DB)
-* Versatile data manipulation and easy ETL including filtering, grouping and joining data directly from files in different formats.
-* All major browsers,  Node.js, and mobile applications

-We focus on [speed](https://github.com/agershun/alasql/wiki/Speed) by taking advantage of the dynamic nature of javascript when building up queries.
-Real world solutions demands flexibility regarding where data comes from and where it is to be stored.
-We focus on flexibility by making sure you can [import/export](https://github.com/agershun/alasql/wiki/Import-export) and query directly on data stored in your own JSON object, Excel files, localStorage, IndexedDB, and SQLite.

-The library brings you the comfort of a full database engine to your javascript app.
-No, really - its working towards a full database engine complying with [most of SQL-99](https://github.com/agershun/alasql/wiki/Supported-SQL-statements) spiced up with additional syntax for handling noSQL (schema less) data and graph networks.
-To help porting from native databases you can specify the flavour for the SQL behaviour as either AlaSQL, T-SQL, MySQL, Postgres, ORACLE, SQLite, OrientDB.
-MSSQL is on its way.

-### Please note
-AlaSQL project is very young and still in active development phase, therefore it <s>may</s> have [bugs](https://github.com/agershun/alasql/labels/Bug).
-Please, submit any bugs and suggestions [as an issue](https://github.com/agershun/alasql/issues/new).
-AlaSQL uses [Semantic Versioning](http://semver.org/) so please note that major version is zero (0.y.z) and the API can not be considered 100% stable.
-Consider this before using the library in production.

-**All contributions are much welcome and greatly appreciated(!)** so just [open an issue](https://github.com/agershun/alasql/issues/new) and lets talk about your idea.
-Also: we (really) love pull requests - please use the develop branch.